William Rignold: America and Australia

 At the end of the century, Rignold's eyesight failed, leaving him unable to perform.
-A benefit fund was set up, and a fund-raising show was given at the Lyric Theatre.
-Richard Temple, Vernon Cave and Powis Pinder performed Cox and Box, George Rignold gave a speech from Henry V, Sheridan's The Critic was given by a cast led by H. B. Irving and Constance Collier, and Trial by Jury was played by Rutland Barrington, Hayden Coffin, George Grossmith, Jr., Courtice Pounds, Evie Greene and others.
-Lionel Monckton appeared as the Associate.
+He retired and a benefit fund was set up; a fund-raising show was given in 1902 under the auspices of Sir Henry Irving at the Lyric Theatre.
+Richard Temple, Vernon Cave and Powis Pinder performed Cox and Box, George Rignold gave a speech from Henry V, Sheridan's The Critic was given by a cast led by H. B. Irving and Constance Collier, and Trial by Jury was played by Rutland Barrington, Charles Childerstone, Hayden Coffin, George Grossmith, Jr., Evie Greene, Lionel Monckton and others.